 Well, they are not that lucky.

-Non-residents in Spain from outside the European Union will pay a fix 24% rate for their capital gains.
+Non-residents in Spain from outside the European Union will pay a fixed 24% rate for their capital gains tax.
 Nevertheless, if they are from any other European country, from Norway or Island, that rate is reduced to just 19%.

 Are there any reductions or exemptions for non-residents?

 The answer is yes.
-But unlike in the resident case, there is just one possible case here.
+But unlike the resident case, here there is only one possible way.

-Non-residents can enjoy a capital gains tax exemption provided that they are legally living in any other European Union country that has a tax agreement with Spain.
-If that condition holds, they will be able to also enjoy the main home exemption too.
+Non-residents can enjoy a capital gains tax exemption as long as they are legally living in any other EU country that has a tax agreement with Spain.
+If that condition is met, they can also enjoy the various exemptions that are available to residents in Spain.

 Which are the assets that are liable for the Capital Gains Tax?